 There will be a degree of guesswork to figuring out how much you can make from a home sale.
 But doing a Comparative Market Analysis (CMA) will give you the closest approximation.
-The more equity you can build on your home the more of it your own.
-This is the main reason for the five-year rule is that it takes time to build equity on a mortgage.
+The more equity you can build on your home, the more of it your own.
+It is the main reason for the five-year rule is that it takes time to build equity on a mortgage.
 Most of your monthly payments for the first few years go towards paying the interest rather than the principle.
 You’ll also want to see your home appreciate nicely.
-This is good news for NYC as appreciation rates have been above average for the last ten years.
+Good news for NYC as appreciation rates have been above average for the last ten years.

 Your family has grown, but your home hasn’t

 Perhaps the most common reason for a family to sell and move is when their family has expanded.
-It might have been the right home when you were expecting your first child, but now that you have a new arrival or two, the space isn’t there anymore.
-It can be painful having to give up a place with a lot of memories but if tight living quarters are making you stressed it’s probably better to move on.
-Other life changing events like divorce, a death in the family or serious illness are other reasons for making a change in life.
+It might have been the right home when you were expecting your first child, but now that you have a new arrival or two, space isn’t there anymore.
+It can be painful having to give up a place with a lot of memories, but if tight living quarters are making you stressed, it’s probably better to move on.
+Other life-changing events like divorce, a death in the family, or serious illness are other reasons for making a change in life.
 But let’s not think too seriously.
 Sometimes it’s just a desire for a change in scenery and lifestyle.

 Expenses are becoming too much, so you need to downsize